alexonati/todo.basic.javascript/README.md

-# todo.basic.javascript
+# A basic todo list written with Javascript.

-A basic todo list written using Javascript.
+* I have leanerd how to use DOM selectors and listening for events.